comelovedo/Resume/README.md

-# Resume is just feald for training with css and html
+# Resume is just field for training with css and html